Barbie (media franchise): History

-In 1987, Mattel produced two television specials with DIC Animation City and Saban Productions; Barbie and the Rockers: Out of This World and its sequel Barbie and the Sensations: Rockin' Back to Earth, both featuring Barbie as the leader of a rock band.
-Between the 1980s and early 2000s, Barbie got featured in video games, many of which were distributed by Vivendi-Universal Games.
+In 1987, Mattel produced two television specials with DIC Animation City and Saban Productions; Barbie and the Rockers: Out of This World and its sequel Barbie and the Sensations: Rockin' Back to Earth, both featuring Barbie as the leader of a rock band (often seen as being Mattel's answer to rival fashion doll Jem from Hasbro); Mattel had previously avoided media projects for Barbie “for fear of giving Barbie a cartoon-type personality and not leaving anything to the imagination”.
+Though often speculated to be potential pilots for a regular Barbie series, no series ever happened.
+Instead, both specials were released direct-to-video by Hi-Tops Video, the children's division of Media Home Entertainment.
+Another planned series for the fall of 1987 by the newly formed Mattel division MTS Entertainment was, unusually, a newsmagazine aimed at kids and teenagers, intended to feature both live-action and animated segments.
+Due to a flooded syndication market for children, the series never progressed, beyond a presentation at the 1987 NATPE convention.

 With the boom of home video marketing at the time, Mattel launched an eponymous in-house entertainment division in 2001 and began the creation of the Barbie films with the direct-to-video release of Barbie in the Nutcracker.
 The films initially revolved around Barbie being re-imagined as a princess and eventually expanded into various worlds of fashion and fantasy.
-A primary benefit of this strategy revolved around marketing, as Mattel could sell dolls specific to each film separately from the video sales and merchandise related to props, costumes, and sets from the films.
+A primary benefit of this strategy revolved around marketing, as Mattel could sell dolls specific to each film separately from the video sales and merchandise related to props, costumes and sets from the films.

 Tim Kilpin, then-senior vice-president for girls marketing at Mattel, stated: "What you see now are several different Barbie worlds anchored by content and storytelling.
 A girl can understand what role Barbie is playing, what the other characters are doing, and how they interrelate.
 That's a much richer level of story that leads to a richer level of play."
 The strategy worked as U.S. Barbie sales, led by the princess line, "increased by two percent in 2006, saving Mattel's bottom line at a time when its worldwide share of the toy market was declining."
 Within the films, Mattel included performances by well-known companies and orchestras, such as the London Symphony Orchestra, the Czech Philharmonic and the New York City Ballet.
-These associations could have been included as an enrichment strategy on behalf of Mattel's marketing team, to help the films be seen as educational.
+These associations could have been included as an enrichment strategy on behalf of Mattel's marketing team to help the films be seen as educational.